tremor-rs/tremor-www/docs/Workshop/examples/35_reverse_proxy_load_balancing/README.md

 Here we only set the `Via` response header.

 Now the single bits need to be connected in order to complete the flow back and forth between client and upstream.
 When linking [REST offramps](../../../Artefacts/offramps.md#rest) and [onramps](../../../Artefacts/onramps.md#rest) together it is important to take care that any error that might happen on the way is reported back to the REST onramp `http_in` as otherwise clients would not receive any response.
-Luckily with Linked Transports we can connect all error outputs easily in our binding and thus will receive proper error messages as HTTP responses.
+Luckily with Linked Transports we can connect all error outputs in our binding and thus will receive proper error messages as HTTP responses.
 Again, we do it in `config.yaml`:

 ```yaml